 For instance, if you own a marijuana retail store and someone falls while shopping there, general liability insurance would cover any medical costs incurred by the shopper.
 What’s more, product liability issues may come into play for marijuana retailers selling edible marijuana food products.

-Assuming the national trend for marijuana legalization continues, Davis believes this will change rapidly over the next five-to-10 years as courts and governments address some of the key coverage concerns and conflicts between state and federal law.
+Assuming the national trend for marijuana legalization continues, Bonfiglio believes this will change rapidly over the next five-to-10 years as courts and governments address some of the key coverage concerns and conflicts between state and federal law.

 Marijuana and auto insurance